Fayezismail24/Networking-Basics/Mikrotik/MTCNA/Intial Setup/Wireless/6.Connect List/readme.md

 3. **Attempt Connection:** If all criteria are met, it connects.
 4. **Fallback:** If the first entry doesn't match or the signal is too weak, it moves to the second entry, and so on.
 5. **Default:** If nothing in the list matches, it will only connect to an AP if **"Default Authenticate"** is checked in the Wireless Interface settings.

----

-**Would you like me to generate the Terminal commands (`/interface wireless connect-list`) so you can copy-paste a specific rule into your router?**